nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Oct—Dec 2023</h2>

+ 📚✨ Our research paper <a href="https://arxiv.org/pdf/2206.13288.pdf">Discovering Salient Neurons in Deep NLP Models</a> has been accepted for publication in the Journal of Machine Learning Research (JMLR).

 I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the NAACL 2024.